AI Workflow Automation Platform | Kissflow Workflow Tools of 2026

 Using conditional logic, you can automate the manual decision-making process.
 Complex workflows can now make decisions on the behalf of the users based on a preset logic.
 For example, if it’s a request for reimbursement, you can use a conditional logic that automatically denies the request if it exceeds the budget.

-Once you have optimized your workflows, collect relevant data and track the metrics of the workflows to get an understanding of any potential inefficiencies and ways to fix them.
-When the metrics are going down, you can enable alerts that notify management to address them.
+Once you have optimized your workflows, collect relevant data and track the metrics to identify potential inefficiencies and areas for improvement.
+Using workflow optimization methods helps you set up these tracking systems effectively.
+When metrics decline, automated alerts can notify management to take corrective action.

 One process many companies try to make super-efficient is the Purchase Requisition.
 It seems pretty cut and dry – a team leader needs to make an order from an approved vendor, so they fill out a form and get approval.